-I’d been invited to attend a Christmas party with my older brother Steve, and his very cool friends – I was 16, they were 18 – so it was like catnip to a curious kitty.
-I wanted to have just the right dress to wear, so I spent hours combing through the pattern books – like now, I didn’t have anything specific in mind, just figured I’d know it when I saw it.
-I turned a page, and there it was – the dreamiest creation, and exactly what I didn’t know I’d wanted.
+I’d been invited to attend a Christmas party with my older brother Steve, and his very cool friends – I was 16, they were 18 – and I wanted to have just the right dress to wear.
+So I spent hours combing through the pattern books – like now, I didn’t have anything specific in mind, just figured I’d know it when I saw it.
+I turned a page, and there it was – the dreamiest creation, exactly what I wanted.
 It was a (very trendy) midi-dress with a sweetheart neckline, princess seaming, flowing skirt, and puffy sleeves ending in multi-tucked cuffs, dripping with with 1930’s sophistication and Gunny Sax romance.

 Roaming the shops of the garment district in the city, I discovered a bolt of claret-hued silk velvet – pillowy, soft and shimmering, with a drape to die for – and just perfect for my dress!
 For the next couple of days I busied myself with layout, cutting and sewing, barely taking time for anything else.
 And then it was time to put in the zipper.